-Dr Robert Neborsky (www.istdp.com) has continued to work closely with ISTDP-UK since its inception.
-He has travelled frequently to the UK to deliver training and to develop ISTDP programmes and conferences.
+Dr Robert Neborsky (www.istdp.com) has worked closely with ISTDP-UK since its inception.
+He travels frequently to the UK to deliver training and to develop ISTDP programmes and conferences.

-ISTDP-UK trainers and Core Trainings are accredited by the International Association of Experiential Dynamic Therapies (IEDTA).
-IEDTA is the international accrediting body for the group of psychotherapies that have developed based on ISTDP principles (www.iedta.net).
+Dr Neborsky and UK based trainers Alexandra Pokorny and Dr Sharon Lewis offer training in ISTDP in London and Oxford.
+ISTDP-UK trainers and Core Trainings are accredited by the International Association of Experiential Dynamic Therapies (IEDTA, www.iedta.net), the international accrediting body for the group of psychotherapies that have developed based on ISTDP principles.

 ISTDP-UK is dedicated to the promotion and development of ISTDP.
 The organisation provides training for mental health professionals in this method of treatment, and provides information about accredited ISTDP therapists who practice in the UK.